BryonyRBlack/mildew-detection/README.md

 - The image for the ReadMe header came from [canva](https://www.canva.com/templates/EAFw8hKewR4-brown-aesthetic-email-header/)

-## Acknowledgements (optional)
+## Acknowledgements

-- Thank the people who provided support throughout this project.
+- I would like to thank my mentor Mo Shami for his support and guidance during this project.